unprog-jamm/unprog-jamm/README.md

 ### 🌱 What I'm currently working on:
 - Currently trying to develop skills in **full-stack web development**.
-- Doing a 30-day Python programming guide and doing simple pprojects with Python
+- Doing a 30-day Python programming guide and doing simple projects with Python
 - Exploring **NEW** technologies.

 ### 💻 Technologies I work with: